 1959: Chapelcross nuclear power station, the first in Scotland, was opened.

-1963: The Beatles achieved their first Number One record when From Me To You went to the top of the charts.
+1963: The Beatles achieved their first Number One record when From Me To You reached the top of the UK singles charts.

 1967: Labour government under prime minister Harold Wilson decided to seek membership in European Common Market.